COMCIFS/Dictionary-Writing-Workshop/Handout-Part1.rst

     Q: Give a key data name for data name "average measured intensity"

-Calculations that depend on a whole series of data values, such as "number of...", averages, observed uncertainties, and Fourier transforms, have key data names that identify whole sets of data.
-For a typical data block, there would be only one set of data and so could an identifier for the whole data set could be left out of the data file because it is both arbitrary and single-valued.
+Calculations that depend on a whole collection of data values, such as "number of measurements", averages, observed uncertainties, and Fourier transforms, have key data names that identify whole sets of data. :sidenote:`The individual "observational" data names clearly have some relationship to this "measurement set id".
+A particular measurement can be derived from a measurement set by assigning some unique identifier to each member of each set (which could be our "measurement id"), and then specifying a measurement set and the particular identifier.` For a typical data block, there would be only one set of data and so an identifier for the whole data set could be left out of the data file because it is both arbitrary and single-valued.
 Its existence only becomes apparent when multiple data sets are handled, and some way of referring to a particular set of measurements is needed.

-The actual "observational" data names clearly have some relationship to this "measurement set id".
-A particular measurement can be derived from a measurement set by assigning some unique identifier to each member of each set (which is just our "measurement id"), and then specifying a measurement set and the particular identifier.
-So a further key data name of our "observational" data names is "measurement set".
-In practice, this usually has a one-to-one relationship to a "dataset id" and there is no need to include both in a data file.

 A value that is the result of a Fourier transform will depend on a similar "set id" that in many cases is also isomorphic to a dataset id.